List of The Pretender characters: Jarod

 Jarod usually avoids being caught by The Centre at the end of every episode and has, at times, engineered close calls for the purposes of gloating.
 Following his escapes, Jarod enjoys sparring with Miss Parker over the phone.
 He often, comically, uses her name in many of his insults at his job prior to the episode.
 An example of this occurs when he is working as a substitute teacher for chemistry and tells his students that "roaches would be the only living thing after a biological holocaust.
 Them and some woman named 'Parker'."

-Due to his adaptability, insight, athleticism, and intelligence, Jarod is extremely formidable both in his 'pretends' and elusive as a fugitive from the Centre.
-He routinely passes for experts and more experienced practitioners of various trades and can anticipate virtually all of the fugitive retrieval methods employed by the Centre.
+Due to his adaptability, insight, athleticism, and intelligence, Jarod is extremely formidable in his 'pretends' and elusive as a fugitive from the Centre.
+He routinely passes as an expert and experienced practitioner of various trades and can anticipate virtually all of the fugitive retrieval methods employed by the Centre.
 However, he does have several limitations and vulnerabilities.
 While Jarod can seemingly master any profession, he must find or create the means of replicating physical activities; for example, taking swim lessons prior to posing as a Coast Guard officer.
 While he can quickly learn existing knowledge, he has the same limits of discovery for new knowledge as traditional research, such as requiring labs and testing facilities for drug development.
 Once he has mastered a discipline, innovations are just as difficult for him as they are for any other practitioner, though he does possess cross-disciplinary insights.
 His deceptions are thorough but cannot stand up to intense scrutiny; as such, he always has to operate under a time limit before being discovered for his frauds.
 He has a deep psychological need to discover the truth about his past and unwavering commitment to his surviving family members; because of this, he has demonstrated a willingness to endanger and expose himself on their behalf.
 He possesses a strong moral center and can become emotional when faced with the abuse or neglect of the vulnerable, particularly children and the elderly; he is similarly incensed by abuses of power, causing his emotions to cloud his judgment, if not his intelligence.
 Finally, Jarod can make mistakes and become frustrated when he cannot acquire all available data, especially that of a private or personal nature; he cannot accurately predict the actions of people or organizations where there is limited information on their motivations, objectives, or goals.